hannibal002/SkyHanni/CONTRIBUTING.md

 # How to Contribute

-This is a technical guide that helps Kotlin and Java developers understand how SkyHanni works and provides the first steps for new Forge developers.
+This is a technical guide that helps Kotlin and Java developers understand how SkyHanni works, and provides the first steps for new Forge developers to take.

 # Set up the development environment